 Use a digital probe meat thermometer such as the ThermoWorks Smoke to monitor the pork steaks so you'll know when they reach their perfect done temperature.
 I recommend taking them to about 185°F.

-Another great tool is the ThermoPop digital pocket thermometer which reads in 3-4 seconds (that's fast), is splash-proof and only $34.
-One of my favorite toys.. er, tools;-)
+Another great tool is the ThermoPop digital pocket thermometer which reads in 3-4 seconds (that's fast).
+Let's just say it's one of my favorite toys.. er, tools;-)

 Let the sauce caramelize for 15 minutes then flip them over and sauce the other side as well.

-You can expect these to take around 2.5 hours depending on a few variables:
+You can expect the smoked pork steaks to take around 2.5 hours depending on a few variables:

 - Meat thickness